wmde/wikidata-mismatch-finder/README.md

 ## User Guide

  * See the [User Guide](docs/UserGuide.md) for instructions on how to use Wikidata Mismatch Finder.

+## Administration Guide

+ * See the [Administration Guide](docs/AdminGuide.md) for instructions on how to run administration tasks.

 ## Local Development